 First Aid Kit

-A good first aid kit can really be a lifesaver.
+A good first aid kit (Amazon Link Ad) can really be a lifesaver.
 Not really much thought into why you need it because you already know why you need it.
 I always make sure to get a kit that is diverse.
 A kit with string wipes all the way to a kit with extra bandages for whatever comes your way.

 If you do long trips then carrying extra gas is a must have.
 There is fuel packs that are made for ATV’s that mount very easily to the machine.
 I go into great detail about what to buy and even some extra advice here about carrying extra gas.

 I like to carry a small dry box (Amazon Link Ad) around with me that I place in my bigger storage bags on my ATV.
 The small dry box works well to keep my phone, wallet, and keys in so that they don’t get destroyed when I’m riding.

 You never know what you’ll run into when riding and it’s nice to know that your phone and wallet is safe.
 Also, it keeps the phone from getting beat around in my big bag.